MathieuNls/bianca/bianca.md

 In addition, Lewis _et al._ [@Lewis2013] and Johnson _et al._ [@Johnson2013] argued that, approaches based solely on statistical models are perceived by developers as black box solutions.
 Developers are less likely to trust the output of these tools.

-In this paper, we propose an approach named BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time) that assesses these challenges by using dependencies analysis and clone detection to prevent bug insertion at commit-time.
+In this paper, we propose an approach named BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time) that assesses these challenges by using dependency analysis and clone detection to prevent bug insertion at commit-time.
-More specifically, BIANCA lies on the idea that complex softwares systems are not monolithic; they have dependencies.
+More specifically, BIANCA lies on the idea that complex software systems are not monolithic; they have dependencies.
-Softwares sharing the same dependencies are likely to perform related tasks and, therefore, share misunderstandings leading to defect introduction.
+Software systems sharing the same dependencies are likely to perform related tasks and, therefore, share misunderstandings leading to defect introduction.
-For example, Apache BatchEE [@TheApacheSoftwareFoundation2015] and GraphWalker [@Graphwalker2016] both depends on JUNG (Java Universal Network/Graph Framework) [@JoshuaOMadadhain].
+For example, Apache BatchEE [@TheApacheSoftwareFoundation2015] and GraphWalker [@Graphwalker2016] both depend on JUNG (Java Universal Network/Graph Framework) [@JoshuaOMadadhain].
 BatchEE provides an implementation of the jsr-352 (Batch Applications for the Java Platform) specification [@ChrisVignola2014] while GraphWalker is an open source model-based testing tool for test automation.
-These two softwares' functionalities are very distant from each other: (a) be able to do batch processing in Java and (b) design unit tests using graph rather than code.
-Nevertheless, Apache BatchEE and GraphWalker share the same dependency and, unfortunately, developers of these projects made similar mistakes while building upon JUNG.
-Indeed, issue Apache BatchEE #69 and issue GraphWalker #44 share a misunderstanding on how to use the graph visualization and, more specifically, the change listeners.
+These two systems are designed for different purposes.
+BatchEE is used  to do batch processing in Java, whereas GraphWalker is used to design unit tests using a graph representation of code.
+Nevertheless, Apache BatchEE and GraphWalker both rely on JUNG.
+The developers of these projects made similar mistakes while building upon JUNG.
+The issue reports Apache BatchEE #69 and  GraphWalker #44 indicate that the developers of these projects made similar mistakes when using the graph visualization of JUNG.

 BIANCA integrates itself seamlessly with developers' workflow by acting at commit-time, propose concrete actions to implement to avoid bug insertion and leverage cross-project historical data without statistical models.